![]() |

 Companies in this industry generate, transmit, and distribute electric power.
 Major companies include Duke Energy, Exelon, and Southern Company (all based in the US), as well as EDF (France), Enel (Italy), EON (Germany), and TEPCO (Japan).

-The global electricity industry generated more than 25,000 terawatt hours (TWh) of electricity in 2021, according to Ener Data.
-Leading countries in electricity generation include China, the US, India, Russia, and Japan.
-Power generation declined globally due to lower electricity demand in 2020 driven by the COVID-19 pandemic.
+The global electricity industry generated more than 30,000 terawatt hours (TWh) of electricity in 2024, according to Statista.
+Leading countries in electricity generation include China, the US, and India, according to the World Population Review.
+Power generation has increased and is expected to continue growing by 3.4% annually through 2026, according to the International Energy Agency (IEA).

 The US electric utilities industry includes about 11,500 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $460 billion.